Assisted suicide in the United States: Colorado

 Representatives Lois Court and Joann Ginal introduced assisted suicide legislation in 2015 in the Colorado House.
-The bill was voted down in committee 8–5.

-In April 2016, Julie Selsberg and Jaren Ducker filed an initiative with the secretary of state seeking to authorize medical aid in dying in November 2016 through the ballot process.

-On November 8, 2016, Colorado voters passed Proposition 106 making assisted death legal among patients with a terminal illness.
+The bill was voted down in committee 8–5.In April 2016, Julie Selsberg and Jaren Ducker filed an initiative with the secretary of state seeking to authorize medical aid in dying in November 2016 through the ballot process.On November 8, 2016, Colorado voters passed Proposition 106, the Colorado End of Life Options Act, making assisted death legal among patients with a terminal illness.
+With 65% voting in favor, Colorado became the third state to legalize medical aid-in-dying by a vote of the people, raising the total to six states.